 Unfortunately, the doctor’s quest to get Visual Snow recognized as an independent disease was met with laughter.
-Other doctors in the field continue to think Goadsby is crazy for his quest to get visual snow recognized.
-And that is the fight that we must join.
-We must help the medical community and the world to realize there is a distinct disease that causes sufferers to persistently see static in their fields of vision.
+Other doctors in the field continue to think it is a wasted effort to get visual snow recognized.
+The same could be said of any condition which is why we must assist the medical community and the world to realize there is a distinct disease that causes sufferers to persistently see static in their fields of vision.
 Until visual snow is taken seriously by the medical community, many will suffer needlessly.

 Because visual snow is not completely accepted by the medical community, many patients suffer needlessly.
 In a quest for answers, many patients see a dizzying array of doctors; each with their own misdiagnosis and needless treatment.
 Sometimes these needless treatments can put the patient in harm’s way.